Lodovico delle Colombe: Dispute over floating bodies

-In July 1611 a debate about the nature of cold was held at the house of Galileo's friend Filippo Salviati, with two Aristotelians, Vincenzo di Grazia and Giorgio Coresio.
+In July 1611 a debate about the nature of cold was held at the house of Galileo's friend Filippo Salviati, with two Aristotelians, :it:Vincenzo di Grazia and Giorgio Coresio.
 The Aristotelians held that ice was condensed water, which floated because of its flat, thin shape; Galileo, whose view was informed by Archimedes, maintained that ice was rarified water, which floated because it was less dense than the water supporting it.
 As the discussion developed, Galileo took the position that all bodies denser than water sink, while all lighter than water float, regardless of their shape.
 Three days after this first encounter, di Grazia visited Galileo, and told him that a friend had volunteered to disprove Galileo's position by demonstration.
 This was delle Colombe.
 Galileo signed an agreement setting out the terms of the demonstrations both parties were to prepare, and a date was set for them to meet and present their cases in mid-August at the house of Canon Francesco Nori.